Back to All Events

 Webinar #1: Beyond Burnout: Creating Healing-Centered Workplaces in Uncertain Times

-Join us for a dynamic conversation on mental health and wellness tailored for both organizational leaders and frontline workers.
+Please join the HAVI for a dynamic conversation on mental health and wellness tailored for both organizational leaders and frontline workers.
 This session explores how organizations can foster safe spaces for check-ins and debriefings, while equipping teams with creative, proven self-care strategies that resonate across roles.
 Panelists will share tangible resources—including handouts, funding tips, and real-world examples—to help organizations support wellness initiatives through stipends and fundraising.
-Discover how to strike the right balance between accountability and self-care and walk away with actionable tools to build a healthier, more resilient workplace.
+Discover how to find the right balance between accountability and self-care and walk away with actionable tools to build a healthier, more resilient workplace.

 Panelists: